nemonik/hands-on-DevOps/readme.md

 The class makes use of two types of tools: those that are long-running (e.g., GitLab, Drone, SonarQube) and those used to peform short-lived individual tasks (e.g., Makefile, InSpec, OWASP-ZAP.)

-This section will describe the long-running tools leaving subsequent sections to describe the later as you use the short-lived tools.
+This section will describe the long-running tools leaving subsequent sections to describe the latter as you use the short-lived tools.

 ### 8.8.1.
 Taiga, an example of Agile project management software